writethedocs/www/docs/organizer-guide/meetups/faq-meetups.rst

 Anything else I get for organizing a meetup?
 --------------------------------------------

 We give each meetup organizer a 50% discount to all Write the Docs conferences as a way of saying thanks.
-Reach out to support@writethedocs.org if you haven't gotten your discount code and would like to buy a ticket.
+If you haven't gotten your discount code and would like to buy a ticket,  send an email to support@writethedocs.org.

 Sharing Meetup Duties
 ---------------------